 Value for money

 We are all out to save a nickel or two when possible, but is it wise to economize when it comes to your hearing health?
-Yes, you will be saving money by finding a deal online, but most often, they don’t come with any professional fitting, warranty or device aftercare, which can really mount up.
-Over the course of a lifetime, it’s a score for the audiologist for value.
+Yes, you will be saving money by finding a deal online, but most often, hearing aids don’t come with any professional fitting, warranty or device aftercare, which can really mount up.

 Safety and regulation

 Unfortunately, the internet is completely unregulated when it comes to the sale of hearing aids; meaning your device may not actually be the genuine product.
-An FDA-regulated audiologist is continuously trained to make sure all your hearing needs are met; from fitting to aftercare
+An audiologist is continuously trained to make sure all your hearing needs are met; from fitting to aftercare.
+Hearing aids have stringent parameters that must be checked and sometimes calibrated for the end user to ensure further hearing loss will not ensue.

 Fitting and fine-tuning